-9 Women's Health Attacks In 2017 That Were Unconscionable
+9 Ways Republicans Viciously Attacked Women's Health In 2017

 2017 isn't yet over, but we've already seen a whirlwind of developments concerning politics, economy, culture, and more.
 Among them, the issue of public health — particularly women's health — has been on the receiving end of controversial and painful measures from Donald Trump's administration.
 One way to understand the potential devastation that may be caused by the steps taken by Trump's presidency regarding women's health is to examine a list of the ways women's health has been attacked in 2017.

 Through different means of eliminating funding to different agencies, threatening to defund certain non-profit organizations, and other incidents, women's health became even more endangered this year.
 The significance of upholding and securing women's health is not merely tied to women alone: A stable system that ensures the protection and flourishing of women's well-being is a system that realizes how incredibly intrinsic a woman's health is to the betterment of society.

 A poorly-maintained system that neglects the needs of women on the frontier of health is a system that contributes to the erosion of families, the instability of female labor force, the weakening of mental health among women, and a whole lot more.

 It is not wrong or far-fetched to say that by attacking a woman's health, one is attacking the future of a society.
 Here is how 2017 has been a less-than-optimal year for women's health.

 1. The United States Cuts Funding For UNFPA

 In April, the United States eliminated funding for the United Nations Population Fund, which is an agency that centers its efforts on improving reproductive health and helping families with planning their futures.